Pandya dynasty: Legacy

 While the previous sultanate raids were content with plunder, the Tughluqs under Ulugh Khan (later Muhammad bin Tughluq) annexed the former Pandya dominions to the sultanate as the province of Ma'bar.
 Most of south India came under the sultanate rule and was divided into five provinces – Devagiri, Tiling, Kampili, Dorasamudra and Ma'bar.
 Jalal ud-Din Hasan Khan was appointed governor of the newly created southernmost Ma'bar province.
 In c.
 1334, Jalal ud-Din Hasan Khan declared his independence and created Madurai sultanate.
 The Pandyas shifted their capital to Tenkasi and continued to rule a small area until the end of the 16th century as Tenkasi Pandyas.

 Bukka Raya I of Vijayanagara empire conquered the city of Madurai in c.
 1370, imprisoned the sultan, released and restored Arcot's prince Sambuva Raya to the throne.
 Bukka Raya I appointed his son Veera Kumara Kampana as the viceroy of the Tamil region.
-Meanwhile, Madurai sultanate was replaced by the Nayak governors of Vijayanagara in 1378.
+Meanwhile, the Madurai sultanate was replaced by the Nayak governors of Vijayanagara in 1378.
 In 1529 the Nayak governors declared independence and established Madurai Nayak dynasty.